Gate88/heat-death/README.md

 # heat-death
-A pico-8 twin stick shooter.
+A Robotron-inspired twin stick shooter game made in PICO-8.
 A compiled, playable version exists on https://gate.itch.io/heat-death

 ## Compiling
 To compile for the HTML target, navigate to the /src folder in PICO-8 and run the following command: